This is shared with you with the note "They literally drove a truck through the wall. Can we end this idea it makes us more secure?

 So initially it looks good.
 It really happened, and the source for that information is federal agents.

-But remember we have to hold on to the narrative -- in this case the narrative is that this shows that President Trump's wall is a security failure.
+But remember we have to hold on to the narrative -- in this case that this shows that President Trump's wall is a security failure.

 The problem?
 This isn't Trump's wall.
 It's part of the old existing wall/fencing.
-It's the wall that's going to be replaced.
+You see here that it was an old section of fencing, not Trump's wall at all.

 Maybe the story shows that walls aren't great border protection.
 Maybe it shows that a new wall/fence is needed.
 But it doesn't show anything specifically about the effectiveness of Trump's planned wall.